You'd never guess soft & chewy gluten free sugar cookies are made with gluten free flour! Bake as drop cookies or roll and cut into shapes.

 Best Gluten-Free Flour for Sugar Cookies

 As I mentioned, you’ll need a 1-to-1 / measure-for-measure gluten-free flour blend to make this gluten free sugar cookie recipe.
-When you see the term “1-to-1” or “measure-for-measure” it usually indicates that the flour contains a binder such as xanthan gum to keep your baked goods from falling apart.
+When you see the term “1-to-1” or “measure-for-measure” it indicates that the flour contains a binder such as xanthan gum to keep your baked goods from falling apart.
 That said, be sure to read the label and locate “xanthan gum” before purchasing.

 This recipe will not work with single flours and/or starches like almond flour, coconut flour, or tapioca starch.
 These ingredients don’t contain binders and can be more or less “thirsty” than gluten free flour blends.
 For example, coconut flour requires a ton of liquid/moisture when added to gluten free baking recipes.